 - Lack of Intent or Knowledge — This defense is useful in proving that you were unaware you were in possession of a weapon, like if it was planted in your possession or if someone else left it in your vehicle or home.
 You had no intent to use the weapon unlawfully.

-If you partner with a Combs Waterkotte weapons crime attorney in the Stoddard County, MO area, you aren’t just hiring the top-rated weapons crime defense team in Stoddard County, MO and throughout Missouri – you’re safeguarding your rights, your freedom, and your future.
-Along with knowledgeable weapons crime attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Stoddard County and beyond:
+If you choose a Combs Waterkotte weapons crime attorney in the Stoddard County, MO area, you aren’t just choosing the ideal weapons crime defense team in Stoddard County, MO and throughout Missouri – you’re safeguarding your rights, your freedom, and your future.
+Along with experienced weapons crime attorneys, our staff is available 24/7 and provides expertise in the following areas for residents in Stoddard County and beyond:

 Don’t Face Weapons Charges in Stoddard County, MO—Combs Waterkotte is on Your Side